-Legal bases of continuous professional development are regulated by law of Georgia about medical activities and proper normative acts.
+Legal bases of continuous professional development are regulated by the law of Georgia on Medical Activities and corresponding normative acts.

 Changes:

 Since 2016, with the support of Defense Threat Reduction Agency of the United State (DTRA) has begun an implementation of online platform of the British Medical Journal (BMJ) in Georgia.
 Respectively Georgian doctors will be able to use BMJ Best Practice (“BMJ BP”) and BMJ Learning (“BMJ-L”) for 3 years